 - ALL finishers will receive a medal!
-However, participants in the full and half marathon and 10k must maintain a 13:44 average per mile pace (which equates to 3 hours for the half marathon, 6 hours for the full marathon) to stay ahead of our course sweep.
-Participants that fall behind the course sweep must obey traffic laws, as we cannot control traffic past sweep times.
-Aid stations will close once sweeps pass them, and volunteers providing directions will also be released to go.
+However, participants in the full marathon must maintain a 13:44 average per mile pace (which equates to 6 hours for the full marathon) to stay ahead of our course sweep.
+Half marathon participants will be will be limited only by the Marathon cutoffs.
+(That means you'll have about 5hrs to complete the Half Marathon) Participants that fall behind the course sweep must obey traffic laws, as we cannot control traffic past sweep times.
+Volunteers--including those providing directions and those staffing aid stations with water and food--will be released to go home once sweeps pass.
+Portable toilets on course will still be available.
 Participants behind pace should know the route.
-Portable toilets on course will still be available.
 These time limits are a result of requirements to have particular sections of the course reopened by specific times.
 Race Directors thank you for your understanding.

 - The Family 5k welcomes walkers and runners!

 Race Distances and Timing

 - There will be markers at each mile for the full and half.

 - The race will be professionally chip timed.

 - All registered full and half marathon runners will receive a long sleeve tech shirt and 10k and 5k (13 and over) runners will receive a short sleeve shirt - both with super duper cool designs.
 Youth shirts are available for purchase for our free Family 5k 12 and under runners.

 - ALL finishers receive a rad, unique medal (including kids running free!), a beer from Deschutes Brewing (Run Bend, Drink Bend!)
 (21 and over), and a Humm Kombucha!

 - You can click HERE to find out who else is registered for the races so far.